Get Started with RemoteFX Deployment

 - Optimized for the LAN

-Microsoft has recently released bunch of documents on Remote FX deployment and I would like collate all these documentations right here for you.
+Microsoft has recently released bunch of documentation on Remote FX deployments and I would like collate all these documentations right here for you.

 Before I take you through the documentations, let me touch briefly on the deployment guidelines of RemoteFX.